by John Salt - Updated September 2025

 The automatic standby and shut down feature is FANTASTIC!
 This is a completely new feature for me.
 Up till now, I've only used soldering irons that either didn't turn off, or ones that just have a time out feature and turn off after a set time limit.

-The TS100 on the other hand has an accelerometer built into it, so it detects movement to know when it's being used or not.
+The TS100 / TS101 on the other hand have an accelerometer built into them, so they detect movement to know when they are being used or not.
 This is not only a great safety feature, but goes a long way to help you extend solder tip life as well as battery life if you are powering from a battery.

 Let's look closer at all these cool settings...